Photis14/Police-Force-Database/Database/README.md

 $ python manage.py runserver
 The application will then be available in your browser at http://localhost:3000/.

-Sample Screenshot
-Here is a sample screenshot of the web front end of the Police Force Database application:

-Police Force Database Screenshot

 Thank you for checking out my Police Force Database Web Application!